gxapplications/asterism-for-domotics/README.md

 pm2 pull asterism
 ```
 This stops the service, updates it from Github, updates dependencies, build webpack files, and then restart the process.
 This can take several minutes!
-TODO : test if this line is done:  post_update: ["npm install", "npm run gen:build"]
+TODO : test if this line is done:  post_update: ["npm run update"]